redhat-openstack/website/source/uncategorized/instack-faq.html.md

 Descriptions of the variables in the rc files

+*   NODES_JSON: path to a file of the JSON representation of the baremetal nodes
 *   NeutronPublicInterface: Overcloud management interface name
 *   OVERCLOUD_LIBVIRT_TYPE: Overcloud libvirt type: qemu or kvm
 *   NETWORK_CIDR: neutron network cidr